MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/image-web-resources -->

-Use image web resources to make images available for use in Mode-driven Apps.
+Use image web resources to make images available for use in Model-driven apps.

 There are 5 types of image web resources:
 * PNG Format